Success Story

 The Joint Chiefs' Landscape Restoration Partnership program (16 U.S.C. § 6592d) is working to improve the health and resilience of forest landscapes across National Forest System land and state, tribal, and private lands.

-The Joint Chiefs' Landscape Restoration Partnership enables NRCS and the Forest Service to collaborate with agricultural producers, forest landowners, tribes and public land managers to invest in conservation and restoration at a big enough scale to make a positive difference.
+The Joint Chiefs' Landscape Restoration Partnership enables NRCS and the Forest Service to collaborate with states, agricultural producers, forest landowners, tribes and public land managers to invest in conservation and restoration at a big enough scale to make a positive difference.
 Working in partnership, and at this scale, helps reduce wildfire threats to communities, protect water quality and supply, and improve wildlife habitat for at-risk species.

 USDA will invest nearly $55 million this year through the Joint Chiefs' Landscape Restoration Partnership for projects that mitigate wildfire risk, improve water quality, and restore forest ecosystems.
 This year, the USDA Forest Service and Natural Resources Conservation Service (NRCS) will invest in 10 new projects, bringing together agricultural producers, forest landowners, and National Forest System lands to improve forest health using available Farm Bill conservation programs and other authorities.

-Fiscal year 2024 projects will build on the fiscal year 2023 and 2022 investments in projects that contribute to USDA’s efforts to combat climate change.
+Fiscal year 2024 projects will build on USDA's fiscal year 2023 and 2022 investments.

 In 2023, USDA’s Forest Service and Natural Resources Conservation Service (NRCS) invested $48.6 million in 10 new projects.